-To create this map, the 3DEP and OCM DEMs were resampled to 1 arc-second (about 30 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.
+To create this map for the US Gulf and East Coasts, the 3DEP and OCM DEMs were resampled to 1 arc-second (about 30 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.
 The combined DEM was smoothed via a neighborhood circle approach with a radius of two grid cells using the focal statistics tool in Esri ArcGIS Platform.
 This minor level of smoothing provides a less noisy map that is easier to interpret, and ultimately a seamless DEM for storm surge inundation mapping.

 The process to create storm surge inundation maps from the existing SLOSH MOM products requires several technical steps.
 First, the usable areas of the SLOSH grids were reduced to ignore spurious data along the grid boundaries.
 The SLOSH basins have considerable overlap to allow for complete storm surge coverage for planning and operations.
 Merging these basins into a seamless product requires specialized technical considerations.
 Since the grid boundaries yield unreliable data, basin overlap was minimized, and the high-resolution and center portions of grids were retained.
 The process used herein leveraged both SLOSH basin building and surge modeling expertise at NHC.
 Second, the maximum water levels in each MOM were merged onto a uniform grid for processing.
 The data were merged onto the NWS National Digital Forecast Database (NDFD) Lambert Conformal projected grid with a horizontal resolution of roughly 625 m (the actual resolution varies by latitude).
 Lastly, the merged MOM grids were processed through Esri ArcGIS to subtract the land elevation and create a seamless raster of inundation.
 It should be noted that the SLOSH MOM storm surge hazard data used to create these maps are constrained by the extent of the SLOSH grids.
 High-quality maps are essential for effective risk communication.

 This page outlines the approach to merging the SLOSH MOM products to create a seamless view of storm surge inundation and risk for Category 1-5 hurricanes.
 Using social science research, the carefully derived and high resolution inundation maps provide a means for effective risk communication and analysis.
-The maps show that all coastal states from Texas to Maine, as well as the island of Puerto Rico are vulnerable to storm surge inundation, and the risk significantly increases with increasing hurricane category.
+The maps show that all coastal states from Texas to Maine, as well as the island of Puerto Rico, USVI, Hawaii, and Hispaniola are vulnerable to storm surge inundation, and the risk significantly increases with increasing hurricane category.
 Locations along the Gulf of Mexico are extremely vulnerable to storm surge, in terms of both height and inland extent due to a wide and flat continental shelf over the majority of the region and low-lying land elevations extending well inland.
-Puerto Rico is also vulnerable to storm surge and wave impacts.
+Puerto Rico, USVI, Hawaii, and Hispaniola are also vulnerable to storm surge and wave impacts.
 Large bays, tidal rivers, etc. are extremely vulnerable to storm surge flooding.
 These data and this approach taken to inform the public of storm surge risk are valuable to federal, state, and local NOAA partners, academic, private, and other various organizations.

 Knowing the total population affected by storm surge inundation is important for overall awareness and public safety.
 The population data are based on the 2010 census block demographic information.
 In a worst-case scenario, approximately 24 million people along the East and Gulf coasts are at risk from storm surge flooding.